 Identifying member engagement patterns gives you a wealth of information to use when creating new content, refining your website, and marketing your membership.

-KPIs are useful tools, but you call the shots
+KPIs: Useful tools, but you call the shots

 While these metrics are helpful for all membership site owners, your specific goals will depend on your audience and the type of content you produce.

-If you sell digital courses, you may see a higher churn rate than some other types of memberships, while hobby association websites may have higher levels of online engagement than membership sites that offer downloadable content that members use offline.
+If you sell digital courses, you may see a higher churn rate than some other types of memberships.
+While hobby association websites may have higher levels of online engagement than membership sites that offer downloadable content that members use offline.

 We’ve outlined the KPIs that will give you the most valuable information for optimizing your membership site.
 Now, it’s time to put the data to use and take your membership business to the next level.